 - Execute your campaign plans.
-Build relationships with movement partners and be able to work well within an interdependent team structure in order to drive rapid response and long-term campaigns.
+Oversee a team of staffers and external consultants, build relationships with movement partners and be able to work well within an interdependent team structure in order to drive rapid response and long-term campaigns.

 - Evaluate.
 Is it working?
 Rigorously analyze data, report out on the impact of our campaigns and learn, learn, learn.

-- Participate actively in your department team and Campaigns Team to share responsibility in developing an inclusive, learning-based culture that centers campaigns to make a real-world change in the lives of Black people.
+- Participate actively on your department team, on the Campaigns Team, and as a part of the overall COC leadership to share responsibility in developing an inclusive, learning-based culture that centers campaigns to make real world change in the lives of Black people.

 - Innovate.
-Experiment with creative ways of leveraging technology to make good things happen, and know-how to measure what "good" means.
+Experiment with creative ways of leveraging technology to make good things happen, and knows how to measure what "good" means.
 Consult with Color Of Change’s Technology team and other external technology consultants to build engaging online tools for our members.

 - Use our tools.
 Adeptly use our suite of online organizing tools (ActionKit, Share Progress, Falcon) to stage email blasts, landing pages, donation pages, social media content, etc. Use tools like VAN, Catalyst, etc. Basic familiarity with HTML and social media platforms like Facebook and Twitter.

 - Write.
-Create powerful, persuasive and pithy emails, op-eds, text messages, press releases, etc. under a deadline.
+Create powerful, persuasive, and poppy emails, op-eds, text messages, press releases, etc. under a deadline.
 If the pen is mightier than the sword, your pen must be mighty indeed.

 - Make headlines.
 Have the skills and instincts to make campaigns newsworthy and generate press coverage to help them win.

 - Sum it up.
-Quickly synthesize information and communicate it back out to multiple audiences – members, staff, partners, etc.
+Quickly synthesize information and communicate it back out to multiple audiences – members, staff, allies, etc.

 - Stay on message.